edoardodavini/sts/README.md

 And what if you want these steps to be completely described by a **single file**?
 And what if you want those files to be placed in a *Repository* and maintained easily?

-## Test it right away
+## Run it on your

 1. Clone this repo: `git clone https://github.com/edavini/sts.git`
 2. Navigate into the newly created folder: `cd sts`
-3. Run the *local server* (for testing purpose only):
+3. Run the *local server* (OPTIONAL: for testing purpose only):
     1. Install `flask` dependency: `pip install flask`
     2. Run the `flask` server: `python test_server/app.py`
+    3. If you don't want to execute this step, just delete the `two.json` suite in the `suite` folder
 4. Run the *suites tester* (in a different shell/prompt): `python suite.py`

 You should get a lot of test executed.
+Seeing both requests, responses and the checks being done You'll be able to find the report generated in the `results` folder

 ## How it works